hanaDemma/Time-Series-Forecasting-for-Portfolio-Management-Optimization/README.md

 - ✅ **Data Extraction**: Pulling historical financial data using the yFinance Python library.
 - 📈 **Exploratory Data Analysis (EDA)**: Analyzing trends, seasonality, volatility, and other key indicators.
-- 🕒 **Time Series Forecasting Models**: Building ARIMA, SARIMA, and LSTM models to predict future trends.
-- ⚛ **Portfolio Optimization**: Using forecasted data to rebalance a sample portfolio of assets.

 ## Technologies Used